SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-14-base-rate-redux.md

 you want to know (what percent of vaccinated people are hospitalized).
 The former is observable, but nonsensical input to policy.
 The latter is the only thing that matters.

+(See the [Addendum below](#addendum-2023-feb-16-wikipedia-example-math-details) for the particulars of the Wikipedia example pictured above.)

 ## Previously, on some crummy little blog that nobody reads&hellip;